Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about staying healthy

 - helping clients with their workouts

-- creating and maintaining positive, professional and trusting relationships with your clients
+- creating and maintaining positive, professional and trusting relationships with clients

 - providing innovative and challenging exercises to keep clients engaged and motivated

 - proactively seeking and providing feedback in a manner which suits each individual client

 - assisting with membership retention strategies for existing clients

 - accurately recording your clients' training sessions and tracking relevant paperwork